 FVO hosted a busy weekend of orienteering with the Scottish Sprint Championships at Stirling on Saturday and the Scottish heat of the Compass Sport Cup & Trophy on Sunday at Beecraigs near Linlithgow.

 There were strong performances by several ELO runners on Saturday and on Sunday ELO came a very creditable 6th out of 13 clubs in the Compass Sport trophy.

-You can now join ELO or renew your membership for 2018 and the remainder of 2017.
+Please remember to join ELO or renew your membership for 2018.

 There are two membership options depending on whether or not you wish to join British Orienteering as well as ELO and Scottish Orienteering…

 - Results and split times